PyroWilDx/YouTube-Mp3/README.md

 - `ImgLink` &ndash; The link to a custom image to embed into the audio file.
 In case this option is not provided, the thumbnail of the YouTube video will be used.

 - `ImgWidth` &ndash; The width in pixels for the image to be upscaled.
 The height will be automatically calculated to maintain the aspect ratio.
-In case this option is not provided, the default value of `2600` will be used.
+In case this option is not provided, the value `2600` will be used.

 - `ImgFormat` &ndash; The format for the image to be converted.
 In case this option is not provided, the `JPEG` format will be used.

 > [!NOTE]
-> **Example**
->
-> For the entry `https://youtu.be/oA0CpI0vCK4 Title="Mumei" ImgLink="https://i.imgur.com/oTKULzY.jpg" ImgWidth="3600"`.
+> Example &ndash; For the entry `https://youtu.be/oA0CpI0vCK4 Title="Mumei" ImgLink="https://i.imgur.com/oTKULzY.jpg" ImgWidth="4600"`.
 > - The video [`https://youtu.be/oA0CpI0vCK4`](https://youtu.be/oA0CpI0vCK4) will be downloaded as an audio file named `Mumei.mp3`.
 > - The audio file will include an embedded image downloaded from [`https://i.imgur.com/oTKULzY.jpg`](https://i.imgur.com/oTKULzY.jpg).
-> - The embedded image will have a width of `3600` pixels.
+> - The embedded image will have a width of `4600` pixels.

 ## 🛠️ How To Build